Shaukat Pardesi: Filmography

 Pardesi's association with film industry was limited and relatively unnoticed.
 He wrote songs for three films namely Khubsoorat, Ghulam Begam Badshah, and Shaheed-e-Aazam Bhagat Singh that were sung by Mohammed Rafi, and Asha Bhosale.
 In addition, he wrote dialogues for Ghulam Begam Badshah and Jhansi Ki Rani.

 Non-film Songs

-A number of Pardesi's ghazals and nazms were recorded by HMV in the voices of some of the famous singers of his time like Talat Mahmood, Manna Dey, C. H. Atma, Anup Jalota, Dilraj Kaur, Shailendra Singh, Shyam Lala and Mukesh.
+A number of Pardesi's ghazals and nazms were recorded by His Master's Voice in the voices of some of the famous singers of his time like Talat Mahmood, Manna Dey, C. H. Atma, Anup Jalota, Dilraj Kaur, Shailendra Singh, Shyam Lala and Mukesh.
 In particular, his ghazal "Hairan hoon aei sanam ki tujhe aur kya kahoon" in the voice of Manna Dey became especially popular.